WebAssembly/custom-rtts/proposals/custom-rtts/Overview.md

- 1. Save memory in WasmGC structs by allowing data associated with source types (e.g. static fields, vtables, itables, etc.) to be stored alongside the engine-managed runtime type information (RTT) in a custom descriptor object for their corresponding WebAssembly types.
+ 1. Save memory in WasmGC structs by allowing data associated with source types (e.g. static fields, vtables, itables, etc.) to be accessed alongside the engine-managed runtime type information (RTT) in a custom descriptor object for their corresponding WebAssembly types.
     Rather than using a user-controlled reference field to point to this type-associated information,